 Again, it is noteworthy that statistical significance detected only substantive effect sizes (|r| > .10).
-Table 4 shows the range of the 251 statistically significant correlations.
-However, this range does not have the high correlations seen with n = 4.
+Table 4 shows the range of the 251 statistically significant n = 30 Statistically Significant Effect Size Errors The MEANS Procedure Analysis Variable : Corr Sample Correlation N Minimum Maximum distribution, centered at zero compared to n=4 or n=30.
+In other words, fewer misleading estimates of $\rho=0$ appeared in this empirical sampling distribution with the increase in sample size.

-Figure 11 shows the empirical sampling distribution of 4950 Pearson correlations with n = 100.
+Figure 11 shows the empirical sampling distribution of 4950 Pearson correlations with n=100.
 This distribution is approximately normal, with an empirical standard error of 0.10.
-This indicates a smaller dispersion of observed correlations in this sampling distribution, centered at zero compared to n = 4 or n = 30.
-In other words, fewer misleading estimates of $\rho = 0$ appeared in this empirical sampling distribution with the increase in sample size.
+This indicates a smaller dispersion of observed correlations in this sampling